 | CC CAM | 12 | 4 | 33.3333% |

-Philadelphia and New Orleans demonstrate similar survival rates around 10%, though New Orleans produced fewer coins.
-The 1893-S maintains a 9.95% survival rate despite extreme rarity.
-Most pieces entered immediate circulation in Western states.
+Philadelphia and New Orleans show similar survival rates near 10%, though New Orleans produced fewer coins overall.
+The 1893-S maintains roughly a 9.95% survival rate across all grades, but those survivors are disproportionately worn; the Mint State population is extraordinarily thin.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money